beginning of content

 What causes cognitive impairment?

 There are many causes of cognitive impairment.
-Some causes of short-term or reversible cognitive impairment are:

-Some causes of cognitive impairment that lasts forever are:
+Some other causes of cognitive impairment are:

 When should I see my doctor?